Origins of rock and roll: Development of the musical style

+According to some, including singer Tony Bennett, the father of the genre was Johnnie Ray, whose first record, "Cry", reached number 1 on the Billboard chart in 1951.
+One source states that Ray "opened the way for Elvis and the overt sexual energy of rock and roll ... [and] is credited by the Beatles, Bob Dylan, and Elton John as being a formative influence on their artistic styles".
+As well, Ray's manager said that Elvis Presley often watched Johnnie's concerts.

 The adoption of rock and roll by white people was hindered by racist attitudes.
 As Billy Burnette said about his father Dorsey Burnette and uncle Johnny Burnette:

 They'd buy their clothes on Beale Street, at Lansky Brothers, where all the black people shopped.
 Right outside Memphis, there was a voodoo village, all black-real mystic kind of people...
 A lot of real old line southern people called my dad and my uncle white nigger.
 Nobody was doing rock-and-roll in those days except people they called white trash.
 When my dad and my uncle started doin' it, they were just about the first.

 Some of the rhythm and blues musicians who had been successful in earlier years – such as Joe Turner, Ruth Brown, and Fats Domino who had his first R&B hit in 1950 – made the transition into new markets.

 Fats Domino was not convinced that his work belonged to a new genre.
 In 1957, he said: "What they call rock 'n' roll now is rhythm and blues.
 I’ve been playing it for 15 years in New Orleans".
 In an interview, Ike Turner offered a similar comment but about Rocket 88: "I don't think that ‘Rocket 88’ is rock ‘n’ roll.
 I think that ‘Rocket 88’ is R&B, but I think ‘Rocket 88’ is the cause of rock and roll existing".

 According to Rolling Stone, "this is a valid statement ... all Fifties rockers, black and white, country born and city bred, were fundamentally influenced by R&B, the black popular music of the late Forties and early Fifties".

 Much of the initial breakthrough of rock and roll into the wider pop music market came from white musicians, such as Haley, Presley, Carl Perkins and Jerry Lee Lewis, re-recording earlier rhythm and blues hits, often making use of technological improvements in recording and innovations such as double tracking, developed by the large mainstream record companies, as well as the invention of the 45-rpm record and the rapid growth of its use in jukeboxes.
 At the same time, younger black musicians such as Little Richard, Chuck Berry and Bo Diddley took advantage of the gradual breakdown of ethnic barriers in America to become equally popular and help launch the rock and roll era.